softwareguru/airflowsummit-website/content/speakers/kaxil-naik/_index.md

 event-2021: true
 ---

-Kaxil is currently working as a Manager of Airflow Engineering Team @ Astronomer.
-Currently, he is the #1 committer of the Airflow Project based on the number of commits.
-He is one of the current release managers of Airflow.
+Kaxil is a committer and PMC member of the Apache Airflow Project and until recently was the release manager of the project.
+He is currently the Director of Airflow Engineering Team @ Astronomer.
+Currently, he is one of the top three committers of the Airflow Project based on the number of commits.

-Most prominent works include co-authoring DAG Serialization, Scheduler HA, Secrets Backend.
+He was instrumental in adding DAG Serialization, support for Scheduler HA, Secrets Backend to Airflow and releasing Airflow 2.0.

 He did his Masters in Data Science & Analytics from Royal Holloway, University of London.
 Started as a Data Scientist and then gained experience in Data Engineering, BigData and DevOps space.
 He began working on Airflow in 2017 while working at Data Reply as a BigData consultant